Week-5/ecommerce/README.md

   - display the quantity of the same item the user is purchasing on the cart page
 - Error codes
   - user sees a status(404) when accessing a nonexisting page, and then gets redirected elsewhere, i.e. homepage
+  - logging errors into a txt file for future debugging/ customer service purposes
+    - this file lives in the user's local machine
 - Push live